 Northern Ireland has two UNESCO designated sites - The Giant’s Causeway and Causeway Coast World Heritage Site, and the Marble Arch Caves UNESCO Global Geopark.

-- Giant's Causeway & Causeway Coast World Heritage Site website
+- Giant's Causeway and Causeway Coast World Heritage Site

 Report wildlife sightings online

 In Northern Ireland, the Centre for Environmental Data and Recording (CEDaR) collates wildlife records for both native and non-native species.